STRd6/cloudless/Serverless Thoughts.md

     When you check for the log files, be aware that log files are stored in the Region closest to the location where the function is executed.
 So if you visit a website from, for example, London, you must change the Region to view the CloudWatch Logs for the London Region.

+CloudFront can't cache based on `Host` with an S3 Origin, so be sure to use the S3 website origin.